Kelly Hecking

 Kelly Hecking (born March 1980) is an American former backstroke and freestyle competition swimmer.
 She is the most successful Notre Dame Fighting Irish athlete in any sport at the Big East Conference Championships with 19 event conference championships (seven individual and twelve relay) and four team conference championships.
 Hecking set the Big East record for most career swimming conference championships.
 She was the only Notre Dame swimmer to win an individual event four times (1999–2002) at the Big East Championship.
-Hecking was an eight-time NCAA All-American honorable mention (twice in the 200 yard backstroke as well as various relays).
-She was a two-time high school All-American and two-time New Jersey State Interscholastic Athletic Association (NJSIAA) 100 yard backstroke champion (1997 & 1998).
+Hecking was an eight-time NCAA All-American honorable mention (twice in the 200-yard backstroke as well as various relays).
+She was a two-time high school All-American and two-time New Jersey State Interscholastic Athletic Association (NJSIAA) 100-yard backstroke champion (1997 and 1998).
 She is also a 3-time YMCA Nationals backstroke champion (all in 1996) and 9-time YMCA Nationals backstroke medalist.

 Early life

 Hecking's mother is named Diana.
 Hecking grew up with a pool in her backyard, and her mother signed her up for swim lessons as a precaution.
 Hecking was a standout swimmer by the age of six.
 At age 10, she joined the Montclair, NJ YMCA swim team and remained a member through high school.
 In high school, she also ran track and cross country.

 In her 1994-95 Freshman season Hecking won the Northern New Jersey Interscholastic Swim League (NNJISL) 200 IM and 100 backstroke.
 Then at the NJSIAA championship, she finished 2nd to Tashy Bohm in the 100 backstroke by over a second 58.34 vs. 59.36.
 As a sophomore in 1996, Hecking won the NNJISL 100 freestyle and 100 backstroke and finished second in both at the NJSIAA championships (to Kate Slonaker and Bohm, respectively).

 As a junior in 1997, she first made her mark in late January when she posted a 1:03.10 three weeks after in-state rival Jennelle Ritchie posted a national record 1:04.86 100 meter backstroke time, but her time was deemed unofficial because it was hand timed.
 This national public school short course record would later be surpassed by New Jersians Bohm and Lauren English in times slower than Hecking's disputed time.
 Prior to Ritchie, New Jersian Lisa Iori had held the record since 1980.

-Hecking won the 100 and 200 yard freestyle events at the 1997 NNJISL.
+Hecking won the 100- and 200-yard freestyle events at the 1997 NNJISL.
 In the 1997 NJSIAA meet she eclipsed 3-time defending champion Bohm's 56.99 state record with a 55.94 in the prelims and then beat her with a 55.64 in the finals.
-Hecking also finished second in the March 1998 NJSIAA Meet of Champions (to Slonaker) in the 50 yard freestyle, and she won the 200 freestyle and 100 butterfly in the 1998 NNJISL league championship meet.
+Hecking also finished second in the March 1998 NJSIAA Meet of Champions (to Slonaker) in the 50-yard freestyle, and she won the 200 freestyle and 100 butterfly in the 1998 NNJISL league championship meet.
 Hecking won in the NJSIAA 100 backstroke again as a senior in 1998 without bettering her record time.